+Fieldwork is not a compulsory part of the MSc in Modern South Asian Studies, but students have found short periods in the field to be both highly informative and enjoyable.
 Fieldwork is considered as any research activity contributing to your academic studies, and approved by your department, which is carried out away from the University premises.
 This can be overseas or within the UK.
 The safety and welfare of its students is of paramount importance to the University.
 This includes fieldwork and there are a number of procedures that you must follow when preparing for and carrying out fieldwork.